zazuko/rdf-converter/README.md

 ## Run locally

-You will need [node and NPM](https://nodejs.org/en/download), then simply run `nppm start -- --open`.
+You will need [node and NPM](https://nodejs.org/en/download), then simply run `npm start -- --open`.
 The app will open in the browser

 ## Build and deploy